lofar-astron/factor/docs/pipelines/source/mosaic.rst

 ================

-This section describes the mosaic operation of Factor, denoted ``makemosaic`` (see the flowchart in Figure :num:`factor-flowchart`).

-This operation performs the mosaicking of all facet images into a single image.
+This section describes the mosaic operation of Factor, denoted ``makemosaic``, which performs the mosaicking of all facet images into a single image.
 The pipeline parset for this operation is ``makemosaic_pipeline.parset``.

 Make mosaic